Teachers’ Resources

 Students should only be prevented from taking a more advanced course if their participation is likely to put their needs for safety, belonging, and dignity at risk or be significantly disruptive to the teacher and other students.

 All students of a course may participate in the showcase performance at the discretion of the course teacher.
-Students should generally have attended at least six of eight classes in order to perform in the showcase, but teachers are free to make exceptions to this at their discretion.
+Students should generally have attended at least six of eight classes in order to perform in the showcase, but teachers are free to make exceptions to this at their discretion, using similar criteria regarding safety, belonging, dignity, and disruption.

 The Rediscover Play and Make a Scene curricula are intended to support teachers in designing individual classes.
-More experienced teachers can design their own class plans based on the desired outcomes, focus words, and class-based outcomes (there is even a little flexibility here provided the course-based outcomes remain in focus).
+More experienced teachers are welcome to adapt the specified learning outcomes, themes, and skills developments to suit their teaching style.
 Less experienced teachers are encouraged to make use of the sample lesson plans provided.

 Helpful Documents